underdocs/underdocs/README.md

      By default, underdocs renders the documentation into the `underdocs-site` directory.
 Fire up an HTTP-server (for example [http-party/http-server](https://github.com/http-party/http-server)) serving this directory and checkout your new documentation site!

-If you did not used the underdocs documentation style throughout your headers, then the generated site will look pretty boring.
+If you did not use the underdocs documentation style throughout your headers, then the generated site will look pretty boring.
 Make sure to check the next section, [Learning underdocs](#learning-underdocs) on how to get the most out of underdocs!

 ## Learning underdocs